MetaBorgCube/pcf-tutorial/README.md

 You can now import the project following the [instructions on the website](https://www.spoofax.dev/spoofax-pie/develop/guide/eclipse_lwb/import/), which come down to `File > Import...`; `General > Existing Projects into Workspace`; `Next >`; tick `Select root directory:`; `Browse...` to the directory with the `spoofaxc.cfg` and press `Open`; `Finish`.

-Now you should `Project > Build Project` after selecting the project in the `Package Explorer`.
+It can very well be that the imported project has some classpath errors.
+To resolve these, and test whether the project otherwise works properly, you should now select `Project > Build Project` after selecting the project in the `Package Explorer`.

 Within the project you will be working on files in the `src` and `test` directories.